Funding4HomeCare

 An assisted living facility’s monthly fee looks all-inclusive, but it’s important to ask what’s actually covered.
 The base rate typically includes rent for the apartment, utilities, three meals a day, housekeeping, and some scheduled activities.
 It might even cover transportation to group outings or doctor’s appointments.
 However, anything beyond that basic level of care often costs extra.
 Personal care items, incontinence supplies, medication management, and specialized memory care can all be add-on fees.
 The more hands-on help a resident needs, the higher the final bill will be.
 Families should always request a detailed list of services to understand the full picture of assisted living costs.

-Paying for Home Safety Upgrades
+Don’t Forget to Budget for Home Safety

 Choosing home care means making sure the home itself is safe and accessible, which can involve significant one-time costs.
 Families may need to install grab bars in bathrooms, build a wheelchair ramp, or even add a stairlift.
 These modifications are essential for preventing falls but aren’t covered by the home care agency’s fees.
 On top of that, ongoing costs can rise.
 Having a person at home all day increases utility bills, and agencies may need to adjust their rates to cover caregiver travel expenses as gas prices fluctuate.
 These economic challenges can add up, so it’s wise to budget for them upfront.